 Nature lovers fascinated with Southeast Asia’s wealth of tropical flora and fauna can further their pursuit of knowledge with a hands-on journey at Sentosa Nature Discovery.
 This nature trail begins at an interactive gallery—where vistors will get the chance to brush up on their skills of scientific enquiry—followed by a showcase of Sentosa’s teeming wildlife and heritage trees native to Singapore and Southeast Asia.

 Drop by the S.E.A.
 Aquarium™ for a trip under the sea.
 One of the largest oceanariums on the planet, this attraction is home to more than 100,000 marine animals, allowing for up-close encounters with fascinating creatures from the deep.
 A range of educational programmes makes this a perfect location for families looking to foster a love for learning and growth in their little ones.

 To live out your dreams of rubbing shoulders with the rich and famous, pay a visit to Madame Tussauds Singapore.
-This world-famous wax museum is home to figurines of some of the world’s most notable individuals, ranging from pop phenoms like Michael Jackson, stars of the silver screen like Marilyn Monroe and political figures like Queen Elizabeth II and Barack Obama.
+This world-famous wax museum is home to life-sized sculptures of some of the world’s most notable individuals, ranging from stars like Michael Jackson and Marilyn Monroe to political figures like Queen Elizabeth II and Barack Obama.
 The museum is also home to a K-Wave Zone—filled with the likeness of Korean celebrities—and Asia’s first-ever 4D Marvel movie, featuring fan favourites like Thor and Spider-man.

 Thrilling activities await